waiwera/waiwera/doc/user/json.rst

 JSON syntax makes a lot of use of brackets and braces (see below), so another useful text-editor feature is `bracket matching`.
 This allows the user to identify matching pairs of brackets within the file -- e.g. to find the closing bracket matching an opening bracket (and check that the closing bracket is not missing).

+There is also dedicated software designed specifically for editing JSON files, which can take care of much of the syntax for you.
+Examples include `JSON editor online <https://jsoneditoronline.org/>`_.

 Parsing JSON files
 ==================